-IPFire is one of the high-level flexible firewall with great features such as other firewall’s.
-IPFire will work as a firewall, VPN gateway, Proxy server, DHCP server, Time server, Caching name server, Wake-On-LAN, DDNS, Open VPN, Monitoring etc..
+IPFire is an open source Linux distribution that works as a firewall, VPN gateway, Proxy server, DHCP server, Time server, Caching name server, Wake-On-LAN, DDNS, Open VPN, Monitoring, etc.

-IPFire is released under GPL license and totally designed to use free.
-The developers keep the key things as security while the IPFire was build.
+IPFire is released under a GPL license and totally designed to use for free.
+The developers keep the key things as security while the IPFire was built.
 Since IPFire will connect directly to the internet, due to this, there will be chances for hackers and threats to attack it.
-To avoid those threats and attacks Pakfire package manager helps administrators to keep the the packages database up-to-date in IPFire.
+To avoid those threats and attacks Pakfire package manager helps administrators to keep the packages database up-to-date in IPFire.

-Basically IPfire was build using a super kernel with various threat, attacks, detect and compromise features and have a rich Graphical interface to use.
-IPfire have the feature to use samba and vsftpd file services.
-IPFire supports VDSL, ADSL, SDSL, Ethernet, 4G/3G type of dialups.
+Basically, IPFire was built using a super kernel with various threat, attacks, detect, and compromise features and have a rich Graphical interface to use.
+IPfire has the feature to use samba and vsftpd file services.
+IPFire supports VDSL, ADSL, SDSL, Ethernet, and 4G/3G type of dialups.

-We can use IPFire in any kind of Virtual Environments such as KVM, VMware, XEN, Qemu, Microsoft Hyper-v, Oracle virtual box, Proxmox etc. and can be run in ARM Processor build machine’s such as Raspberry pi.
+We can use IPFire in any kind of Virtual Environment such as KVM, VMware, XEN, Qemu, Microsoft Hyper-v, Oracle virtual box, Proxmox, etc. and can be run in ARM Processor build machines such as Raspberry pi.